acbshields12/Patient-Engagement-Revenue-Analysis/README.md

 ### 3. Power BI

-* Connected directly to MySQL database
+* Connected MySQL database to Power BI
-* Created data model and DAX measures
+* Built data model and created DAX measures
-* Built interactive dashboard with filters and KPIs
+* Designed an interactive dashboard

 ---

+## 🤖 Use of AI

+AI tools were used to assist in:

+* Generating and optimizing SQL queries
+* Writing advanced functions (RANK, LAG)
+* Debugging errors in SQL and DAX
+* Structuring calculations for Power BI

+All outputs were validated and refined to ensure accuracy and reliability.

+---

-## 📈 Key Analyses & Reports
+## 📈 Key Analyses

 ### 🔹 1.
 Engagement & Retention Analysis